KeyHealth Medical Aid Options Are Smart and Simple

 The Essence Option is the least expensive medical plan of the KeyHealth medical aid options.
-It offers disaster and major medical cover for expenses related to in-hospital costs when patients are hospitalised for accident or illness.
+It offers disaster and major medical cover for expenses for in-hospital costs when patients are there for accident or illness.

 All private hospitals costs are unlimited and paid in full, and because most accidents are regarded as prescribed minimum benefits (PMBs), these are also covered in full.
 Conditions apply to specialist in-hospital services and both MRI and CT scans.

 In addition to hospital cover, there is cover for day-to-day medication as well as unlimited dentistry (with certain conditions), and unlimited medication for the 26 conditions on the Chronic Disease List.
-Certain supplementary services are also covered including unlimited emergency transport by Netcare 911 ambulances as well as endoscopic procedures (colonscopy and gastroscopy).
+There is cover for certain supplementary services including all emergency transport by Netcare 911 ambulances as well as endoscopic procedures (colonscopy and gastroscopy).

 There are some procedures that are not covered in terms of hospital benefits, including back surgery and joint replacements.
 Specialised dentistry and prosthesis benefits are also excluded.

 The Equilibrium Option is very similar to the Essence Option only it has more to offer.
 It also costs a little more.

 The exclusions mentioned above also apply to Equilibirum.

 The Silver Option takes the middle road of the five KeyHealth medical aid options, with even more cover, particularly in terms of day-to-day, out-of-hospital medical expenses.

 Also, in addition to hospital cover, specialist services, oncology and scans, there is cover for rehab and wound care – with conditions and a Rand limit.